 Breakfast/Brunch at Cafe Savoy

-Hopefully you are reading this with time to still plan out your trip so you can get a reservation for this place that is considered the best brunch in Prague.
+Hopefully, you are reading this with time to still plan out your trip so you can get a reservation for this place that is considered the best brunch in Prague.
 I saw it listed on a few websites as the top brunch, but several locals confirmed this for me as well.
 They are apparently booked pretty far in advance here.
-Luckily I stumbled in and got a reservation since I was eating alone and willing to wait a half hour.
+Luckily I stumbled in and got a reservation since I was eating alone and willing to wait for a half-hour.

 Cafe Savoy in a beautiful space with elegant interiors.
-The ceiling is a work of art itself, a Neo-Resnaissance structure from 1893.
-The food is delicious and budget friendly.
+The ceiling is a work of art itself, a Neo-Renaissance structure from 1893.
+The food is delicious and budget-friendly.
 I “spoiled myself” and got the most expensive thing on the breakfast menu which was still under $20 USD.
 If you want a huge breakfast that covers the entire table opt for the French breakfast.
-This feast comes with Prague ham, grilled pork sausage, hard-boiled egg, vegetable tart, potatoes, French toast with seasonal fruit and maple syrup, croissant, our breads, farmers’ butter, hand-squeezed orange juice, and café-au-lait.
+This feast comes with Prague ham, grilled pork sausage, hard-boiled egg, vegetable tart, potatoes, French toast with seasonal fruit and maple syrup, croissant, pieces of bread, farmers’ butter, hand-squeezed orange juice, and café-au-lait.
 Hands down, one of the best french toasts I’ve ever had in my life.

 That should be enough fuel for a day of backpacking in Prague!
 Or you could be a normal person and split it with someone else.

 Prague has a tradition of puppet theater going back to the 1600s.
 You’ll quickly notice this when you step into any gift shop as most of them have puppets prominently on display.